An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Introduction

-A solution to these challenges was proposed by Ulyanov et al.\ \cite{Ulyanov:2018,ulyanov2020dip}: deep image prior (DIP) represents a new approach to regularize image reconstruction.
-Rather than taking the supervised route, DIP learns to both reconstruct and regularize without reference data.
-This is based on the assumption that a natural, or tomographic image, can be well approximated by a convolutional neural network (CNN).
-To achieve this, the network's parameters are trained to generate an image that fits the measured observation $y_\delta$.
-As such, the most appealing feature of DIP is that it does not need paired training data, but only a single set of test data.
-The approach is very attractive for imaging tasks with scarce training data, it has received enormous attention in the image reconstruction community, and it has delivered state-of-the-art performance on several imaging tasks, including CT and MRI reconstruction \cite{baguer2020diptv,ZalbagiHeckel:2021}, while closely matching its supervised counterparts.
+An effective solution to these challenges is deep image prior (DIP) \cite{Ulyanov:2018}, which represents a new approach to regularize image restoration.
+Rather than taking the supervised route, DIP learns to reconstruct without reference data, by assuming that a natural image can be well represented by a convolutional neural network (CNN).
+This is achieved by training the network's parameters to generate an image that fits the data $y_\delta$ (often equipped with suitable early stopping).
+The method is very attractive for imaging tasks with scarce training data.
+DIP has received enormous attention in the imaging community, and delivered state-of-the-art performance for unsupervised methods on a number of imaging tasks, including computed tomography (CT) \cite{baguer2020diptv,KnoppGrosser:2022}, magnetic resonance imaging (MRI) \cite{DarestaniHeckel:2021}, positron emission tomography (PET) \cite{GongLi:2019,cui2021populational,cui2019pet} and compressive ptychography \cite{BarutcuGursoyKatsaggelos:2022}, closely matching its supervised counterparts.

-While DIP has been shown to be effective, it is not completely free from drawbacks.
-A notable one is that DIP requires ``fresh training'' each time it is deployed, which leads to high computational overhead at test time when compared to supervised learned image reconstruction techniques \cite{Monga:2021,ongie2020deep, hauptmann2018model}; the latter ones only require one feed-forward pass through the network at test time.
-This inefficiency is considerably exacerbated by the fact that DIP is often slow (and unstable) to converge, requiring a lengthy optimization process \cite{leuschner2021quantitative, baguer2020diptv}.
-For example, reconstructing a single image of resolution $(\SI{501}{px})^2$ requires approximately 30-50k iterations to reach the early-stopping point, which translates to 3-5 hours of computing-time\footnote{The time-range is an estimate on NVIDIA GeForce RTX 2080Ti - 1080Ti.}.
-This has undeniably hindered its applicability to solve inverse problems in imaging, especially in situations where fast reconstruction is critical.
-These observations naturally motivate us to explore the following:
+While DIP has been shown to be effective, it is not free from drawbacks.
+Notably, it requires ``fresh training'' each time it is deployed, which leads to high computational overhead and demanding VRAM requirements at test time when compared to supervised counterparts \cite{Monga:2021,ongie2020deep, hauptmann2018model}; the latter ones only require one feed-forward pass through the network and thus computationally cheap.
+This inefficiency is considerably exacerbated by the fact that DIP requires a lengthy (and unstable) optimization process \cite{leuschner2021quantitative, baguer2020diptv}.
+For example, reconstructing a single image of resolution $(\SI{501}{px})^2$ requires approximately \num{30}-\num{50}k iterations to reach the early-stopping point, which translates to \num{3}-\num{5}\,\si{h} of computing-time on NVIDIA GeForce RTX 2080Ti/1080Ti.
+It gets even worse in the 3D setting: a $(\SI{167}{px})^3$ reconstruction takes approximately one day on NVIDIA GeForce RTX 3090 using mixed precision!
+This hinders its applicability to solve imaging inverse problems, especially when fast reconstruction is critical.
+These observations motivate us to explore the following: